elbaulp/MafDet/README.md

 # DDoS-Detection-System

-System that aims to detect and mitigate DDoS attacks using Machine Learning techniques
+System that aims to detect and mitigate DDoS attacks using Machine Learning techniques & SDN.

 # Bibliography